MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 ## 5: Verify the resources

 1. Open the [Azure portal](https://portal.azure.com) to verify that the resource group and storage account were created as expected.
-You may need to wait a minute and also select **Show hidden types** in the resource group to see a storage account created from a Python script:
+You may need to wait a minute and also select **Show hidden types** in the resource group.

     ![Azure portal page for the new resource group, showing the storage account](../../media/azure-sdk-example-storage/portal-show-hidden-types.png)